paradigmn/ultrastar_pitch/README.md

 In order to use spleeter with ultrastar-pitch, a couple of steps need to be performed:

-* spleeter uses Tensorflow 1 while ultrastar-pitch uses tf2, in order to  install both python packages on the same machine, a virtual pip / conda environment is required.
 * spleeter produces multiple outputs.
 The vocals.wav file needs to be placed in the same directory as the notes.txt file.
 * in the notes.txt file the "#MP3" tag needs to be changed, that it refers to the vocal file (e.g. "#MP3:vocals.wav").
 * after running ultrastar-pitch, the "#MP3" tag needs to be reverted back